choria-io/website/docs/content/concepts/terminology/_index.md

 ## Choria Scout

 [Scout](../../scout) is a project currently in R&D that will deliver a full feature, secure and highly scalable monitoring system using Choria technologies.

+## Choria Server

+A *Server* written in Golang.
+It can run standalone and replace *mcollectived* but can also be embedded into other Golang projects at compile time.

+Delivered as part of the *choria* single binary.

+## Choria Service Registry

+Resolves, Serves and Transforms DDL files - Choria internal schema documents for accessing remote Agents, Services and more - against a highly available network based service.

 ## Choria Streams